SymfonyCasts/messenger/sfcasts/functional-test.md

 # Functional Test for the Upload Endpoint

 How can we write automated tests for all of this?
-Well, the answer is a couple of pieces.
-First, you could write a unit test for your message classes.
-I don't *normally* do this... because they're so simple.
-But if your class is a bit more complex or you want to play it safe, you can *totally* unit test this.
+Well...
+I have so many answers for that.
+First, you could unit test your *message* classes.
+I don't *normally* do this... because those classes *tend* to be so simple... but if your class is a bit more complex or you want to play it safe, you can *totally* unit test this.

 More important are the message handlers: it's *definitely* a good idea to test these.
-You could write unit tests and mock the dependencies or an integration test... depending on what's most useful for what each handler does.
+You could write unit tests and mock the dependencies or write an integration test... depending on what's most useful for what each handler does.

-The point is: for your message and message handler classes... testing them has *nothing* to do with messenger or transports or async or workers: they're just well-written PHP classes that we can test like *anything* else.
-That's really one of the beautiful things about messenger: first and foremost, you're writing nice code.
+The point is: for message and message handler classes... testing them has absolutely *nothing* to do with messenger or transports or async or workers: they're just well-written PHP classes that we can test like *anything* else.
+That's really one of the beautiful things about messenger: above all else, you're just writing nice code.

-But *functional* tests can be a bit more interesting.
+But *functional* tests are more interesting.
 For example, open `src/Controller/ImagePostController.php`.
-The `create()` method is the upload endpoint and it does a couple of things: like saving `ImagePost` to the database and, most important for us, dispatching the `AddPonkaToImage` object.
+The `create()` method is the upload endpoint and it does a couple of things: like saving the `ImagePost` to the database and, most important for us, dispatching the `AddPonkaToImage` object.

 Writing a functional test for this endpoint is actually fairly straightforward.
-But what if we wanted to be able to test not *only* that this endpoint "appears" to have worked, but also that the `AddPonkaToImage` object *was* sent to the transport?
-Doing *that* is a bit more interesting.
+But what if we wanted to be able to test not *only* that this endpoint "appears" to have worked, but also that the `AddPonkaToImage` object *was*, in fact, sent to the transport?
+After all, we can't test that Ponka *was* actually added to the image because, by the time the response is returned, it hasn't happened yet!

 ## Test Setup

-Let's get the functional test working first.
-Start by finding and open terminal and running:
+Let's get the functional test working first, before we get all fancy.
+Start by finding an open terminal and running:

 ```terminal
 composer require phpunit --dev
 ```

-That will install Symfony `test-pack`, which includes the PHPUnit bridge - a sort of "wrapper" around PHPUnit that makes life easier.
-When it finishes, it tells us to write our tests inside of the `tests/` directory - brilliant idea - and execute them by running `php bin/phpunit`.
-That little file was just added by the recipe and it'll handle all the details of getting PHPUnit running.
+That installs Symfony's `test-pack`, which includes the PHPUnit bridge - a sort of "wrapper" around PHPUnit that makes life easier.
+When it finishes, it tells us to write our tests inside the `tests/` directory - brilliant idea - and execute them by running `php bin/phpunit`.
+That little file was just added by the recipe and it handles all the details of getting PHPUnit running.

-Step one: create the test class: inside `tests`, create a new `Controller/` directory and then a new PHP Class: `ImagePostControllerTest`.
-Instead of making this extend the normal `TestCase` from PHPUnit, extend `WebTestCase`, which will give the functional test superpowers we need.
-The class lives in FrameworkBundle but... be careful: there are (gasp) *two* classes with this name!
-The one you want lives in the `Test` namespace... the other one lives in `Tests/Test`... so it's super confusing.
+Ok, step one: create the test class.
+Inside `tests`, create a new `Controller/` directory and then a new PHP Class: `ImagePostControllerTest`.
+Instead of making this extend the normal `TestCase` from PHPUnit, extend `WebTestCase`, which will give us the functional testing superpowers we deserve... and need.
+The class lives in FrameworkBundle but... be careful because there are (gasp) *two* classes with this name!
+The one you want lives in the `Test` namespace.
+The one you *don't* want lives in the `Tests` namespace... so it's super confusing.
 It should look like this.
 If you choose the wrong one, delete the `use` statement and try again.

-Good news - there's an open pull request to rename the "wrong" class to make this all *much* more awesome.
+*But*.... while writing this tutorial and getting mad about this confusing part, I created an issue on the Symfony repository.
+And I'm *thrilled* that by the time I recorded the audio, the other class has already been renamed!
+Thanks to [janvt](https://github.com/janvt) who jumped on that.
+Go open source!

-And then, because we're going to test the `create()` endpoint, create `public function testCreate()`.
-Inside, just to make sure things are working, I'll try my favorite `$this->assertEquals(42, 42)`.
+Anyways, because we're going to test the `create()` endpoint, add `public function testCreate()`.
+Inside, to make sure things are working, I'll try my favorite `$this->assertEquals(42, 42)`.

 ## Running the Test

-Notice I didn't get any auto-completion on this.
+Notice that I didn't get any auto-completion on this.
 That's because PHPUnit *itself* hasn't been downloaded yet.
 Check it out: find your terminal and run the tests
 with: